-Rounding clips are available from AMERICAN and are helpful when making a joint using an out-of-round field-cut end.
-These clips may be readily attached to a severely oval field-cut pipe, they may be placed at the 12:30, 5:30, 6:30, and 11:30 o'clock positions.
+Rounding clips\ are available from AMERICAN and are helpful when making a joint using an outof-round field-cut end.
+These clips may be readily attached to a Flex-Ring bell containing a Field Flex-Ring to quickly and easily round a pipe spigot during insertion assembly.

+When using rounding clips with a severely oval field-cut pipe, they may be placed at the 12:30, 5:30, 6:30, and 11:30 o'clock\\ positions.
 The spigot should then be oriented with the maximum diameter in a vertical position and, while in reasonably straight alignment, centered within the funnel formed by the rounding clips.
 The spigot will then be automatically rounded when inserted into the socket.
 The rounding clips should then be removed after assembly and reused as needed.